-A family which includes an adult is eligible for Transitional Employment Assistance (TEA) cash assistance benefits for a period of not more than twelve (12) months.
-The twelve (12) months need not be consecutive months.
+A family which includes an adult is eligible for TEA cash assistance benefits for a period of not more than 24 months.
+The 24 months need not be consecutive months.

-During periodic contacts with the TEA Case Manager, TEA recipients will be informed of how many months of eligibility they have remaining due to the time limit.
-The number of months a TEA family has received benefits can be determined via the TEA Time
+During periodic contacts with the DWS Case Manager, TEA recipients will be informed of how many months of eligibility he or she has remaining due to the time limit.
+The number of months a TEA family has received benefits can be determined via the TEPC screen.